CZ-NIC/dns-collector/README.md

 Optionally, you might want to add `PARTITIONED BY (server STRING)` or even a date-based partitioning.
 Note that Impala can read gzip, lzo and bzip2 compressed CSV files transparently.

+### Entrada import

+See `entrada-columns.md` for an overview of dnscol-Entrada column correspondence.

+*TODO:* The SQL command to import Impala dnscol CSV table into the Entrada `dns.queries` table.